khilchuk-ol/SelfAssessment/Skills/Programming.md

     - Regular expression 🖐️ used
     - Interface 🖐️ used
     - Namespaces 🖐️ used
-    - Call stack 🎓 known
+    - Call stack 🖐️ used
     - Naming conventions 🖐️ used
     - Coding conventions 🖐️ used
     - Camel case 🖐️ used
     - Snake case 🖐️ used
-    - Kebab case 🎓 known
+    - Kebab case 🖐️ used
     - Trailing commas 🖐️ used
     - Return early 🖐️ used
     - Fail-fast 🖐️ used
 - Types
     - Primitive types 🖐️ used
     - Reference types 🖐️ used
-    - Type systems 🎓 known
+    - Type systems 🖐️ used
     - Strong typing 🖐️ used
     - Weak typing 🖐️ used
     - Duck typing 🖐️ used
     - Static typing 🖐️ used
-    - Dynamic typing 🎓 known
+    - Dynamic typing 🖐️ used
-    - Nominal typing
+    - Nominal typing 🎓 known
-    - Structural typing
+    - Structural typing 🎓 known
     - Explicit typing 🖐️ used
     - Type inference 🖐️ used
     - Covariance 🎓 known